surprisetalk/writings/essays/How to Do It.md

 Lately, meditation has been becoming my "default mode".
 When I don't want to do anything, I just don't do anything.
 And if I want to sit down and think, that's okay too.

-If meditation isn't fun, you're doing it wrong.
+If meditation isn't enjoyable, you're doing it wrong.

 Recommended Reading:
 - [Tao te Ching](https://www.sacred-texts.com/tao/taote.htm)